-Classic yacht sailing experience days from Cowes on the Isle of Wight or Shamrock Quay in Southampton.
-Come for a sail on a traditional wooden sailing boat.
-Delicious lunch or supper included.
+Classic yacht sailing experience days from Shamrock Quay in Southampton.
+Explore our Solent sailing days on board a traditional wooden sailing boat.
+Delicious lunch included.

-After a short introduction to the boat and your fellow crew mates we will cast off into the Solent to explore.
+After a short introduction to the boat and your fellow crew mates we will cast off into the Solent to start your sailing experience day.

-We will hoist the sails and if starting from Cowes we may head either east to Osbourne Bay, overlooked by Queen Victoria’s holiday retreat - Osborne House; or we may go west past attractive farm land on the Isle of Wight and ancient woodland of the New Forest on the mainland, past the turquoise waters of Newtown Creek towards Yarmouth and back.
+If starting from Cowes we may head either east to Osbourne Bay, overlooked by Queen Victoria’s holiday retreat - Osborne House; or we may go west past attractive farmland on the Isle of Wight and ancient woodland of the New Forest on the mainland, past the turquoise waters of Newtown Creek towards Yarmouth and back.

 There is plenty of opportunity for team work when sailing Golden Vanity so if you want to lend a hand you would be more than welcome.
 If you would prefer to just sit back, relax and watch the world go by then you would also be welcome to do just that!